carlos-antunis-physics/carlos-antunis-physics/README.md

 ![Linguagem Python](https://img.shields.io/badge/Linguagem%20Python-3572A5?style=plastic)
 -->

-Since programming can only be learned by actually programming, this repository aim to present some interesting source-codes with valuable concepts on each presented programming language and some interesting algorithms of Computational Physics.
+Since programming can only be learned by actually programming, this repository aim to present some source-codes with valuable concepts on each presented programming language and some interesting algorithms of Computational Physics.
 In distinction from the others, here I made it available in my native language - Brazilian Portuguese - to facilitate access for interested beginners.

 ---